By Dr. Philippe Barr, former professor and graduate admissions consultant.

-Thinking about applying to Johns Hopkins SAIS in 2025?
+Thinking about applying to Johns Hopkins SAIS in 2026?
 You’re not alone.
-It’s one of the most prestigious names in international relations and policy education—but that also means competition.
-And yet, real numbers on the Johns Hopkins SAIS acceptance rate can be surprisingly hard to find.
-Forums like Reddit or GradCafe throw around estimates, but how hard is it really to get in?
+It’s one of the strongest names in international affairs and policy education, but clear numbers on the Johns Hopkins SAIS acceptance rate are surprisingly hard to find.

 🔎 Table of Contents